jolt-community

 List MANY List no-op

-Recursively sorts all maps within a JSON object into new sorted LinkedHashMaps so that serialized representations are deterministic.
+Recursively sorts all maps within a JSON object into new sorted LinkedHashMaps so that serialised representations are deterministic.
 Useful for debugging and making test fixtures.

 Note this will make a copy of the input Map and List objects.